simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 One attractive feature of RNNs is that they accept input sequences of varying lengths due to weight sharing in the hidden layers.
 Because of this, I did no pre-processing beyond removing the outliers (as described above) and replacing any missing radar feature values with zero; I retained each the timestamp as a component in the feature vector and preserved the sequential nature of the input.

+#### Excluded information in the training set
+The training set consists of data from the first 20 days of each month and the test set data from the remaining days of the month.
+This ensured that the training and test sets are more or less independent.
+However, as was pointed out in the competition forum, because the calendar time and location data was not provided, it was impossible to construct a truly independent local validation holdout subset; there was no way of ensuring that any two gauge readings were not

 ### Data augmentation